-2021 Bristol Avon WaterBlitz data will be available soon
+2021 Bristol Avon WaterBlitz data is now live!

 This is a tool for viewing the health of the rivers and streams of the Bristol Avon Catchment.

 The data has been collected by Citizen Scientists who took water samples of our local rivers, measuring the levels of nutrients in their chosen watercourse.
 The data collected demonstrates where levels of nutrients are low, medium or high, giving an indication of water quality in the immediate vicinity at that time.